McAuslan in the Rough: "Fly Men"

+"McAuslan in the Rough"

-McAuslan in the Rough.
-The regiment is back home in Scotland, and stationed on the east coast.
+The regiment is back home in Scotland and stationed on the east coast.
 The local golf course extends courtesy memberships to the battalion's golfers.
-Following a match in which one of the battalion's majors plays a tight match with a professional golfer serving with the battalion, their new colonel, eager to enhance the prestige of the outfit, challenges the colonel of the Royal Scots stationed nearby, to put up his best against the best golfers of the battalion.
+Following a match in which one of the battalion's majors plays a tight match with a professional golfer serving with the battalion, their new colonel, eager to enhance the prestige of the outfit, challenges the colonel of the Royal Scots stationed nearby to put up his best against the best golfers of the battalion.
 The colonel, however, is unaware that the standard of golf in his battalion is not as high as the match he watched led him to believe.
 Dand MacNeill, as Battalion Sports Officer and a decent golfer himself, puts together the battalion's half of the foursomes for the match: the Adjutant, a golfing neurotic, and the golf pro who is the officers' barman; two elderly majors who have been feuding with each other for twenty years; the Medical Officer, whose best club is his brandy flask, and the Padre, who plays in a state of reverie; Subaltern MacMillan, who has the annoying habit of giggling, especially after a bad shot, and Regimental Quartermaster Bogle, who might be a decent golfer could he but see the ball past his beer belly; and Regimental Sergeant Major Mackintosh, a steady golfer, partnered with Dand himself.
 Soldiers from MacNeill's platoon are recruited to serve as caddies ... and one of them, assigned to the RSM, is Private McAuslan, who is illiterate and doesn't know a brassie from a cleek.
 It will indeed be an interesting match.

+"His Majesty Says Good-Day"

-His Majesty Says Good-Day.
-After years of service in the Army both in the ranks and as an officer, Lieutenant Dand MacNeill's demobilization number has finally come up.
+After years of service in the Army, both in the ranks and as an officer, Lieutenant Dand MacNeill's demobilization number has finally come up.
 Having considered but decided against taking a regular commission, his final duty to His Majesty King George VI is to see a draft of men through the discharge process.
 This involves making sure their shots are up to date; that they are not making off with any British Army property; that they have their travel warrants and paybooks; receive their final pay and their ration cards; and are ready to be processed through the kitting-out center, outfitted with civilian clothes (the gift of the British government), and released to civilian life.
 Unfortunately for Dand, one of the men being discharged with him is 14687347 Private McAuslan, J., the British Army's answer to Gollum.